zeitgeistpm/documentation/docs/battery_station.md

 #### Automatically running the Zeitgeist chain as a systemd service (Linux)
 To automatically start and restart the zeitgeist chain, you can use a systemd service.
-It is not recommended to do this with a docker image, but for a zeitgeist binary that was built from source it is perfectly adequate.
+It is not recommended to do this with a docker image.

 We will create a non-privileged user to execute the Zeitgeist node, setup the folder structure, create a systemd service file, launch the service and